 Council leaders in Wyre Forest are backing this year’s White Ribbon campaign to tackle domestic abuse in the area.

-They are joining councils from across the county to support the annual campaign which is being coordinated locally by The Worcestershire Forum Against Domestic Abuse and Sexual Violence.
+They are joining councils from across the county to support the annual campaign which is being coordinated locally by Safer Wyre Forest in conjunction with The Worcestershire Forum Against Domestic Abuse.

 During this period supporters will be urging people to wear a white ribbon, and talk to their family and friends about domestic violence in the hope that people who are experiencing problems will know they are not alone and will know where to find help.